Gas Leaf Blower Ban in US States and Cities

 Illinois

-Gas-powered leaf blowers have been regulated or banned in several Illinois cities, including Winnetka, Wilmette, and Evanston.
-To reduce noise and air pollution, Evanston, for instance, has implemented seasonal bans that restrict their use during specific months.
+Several Illinois cities have regulated or banned gas-powered leaf blowers, including Winnetka, Wilmette, and Evanston.
+Evanston, for instance, has implemented seasonal bans that restrict their use during specific months to reduce noise and air pollution.

-• Evanston: The city has implemented a seasonal ban on gas-powered leaf blowers, though there is a possibility the ban may be lifted this spring.
+• Evanston: The city has implemented a seasonal ban on gas-powered leaf blowers, though the ban may be lifted this spring.

 • Lake Bluff: The village is considering a seasonal ban on gas-powered leaf blowers to address noise and environmental concerns.

-• Oak Park: Gas-powered leaf blowers not allowed between June 1–Sept.
-30. Total ban scheduled for June 2025.
+• Oak Park: Gas-powered leaf blowers are prohibited between June 1 and September 30.
+A total ban is scheduled for June 2025.

-• River Forest: The village of River Forest has also been part of the broader discussions and regulations concerning the use of gas-powered leaf blowers.
+• River Forest: The village of River Forest has also been involved in the broader discussions and regulations concerning the use of gas-powered leaf blowers.

-• Wilmette: The village enforces strict seasonal restrictions on gas-powered leaf blowers, limiting their use to specific periods each year.
+• Wilmette: The village enforces strict seasonal restrictions on gas-powered leaf blowers, limiting their use to specific yearly periods.

 • Westmont: Local regulations have been introduced to reduce the use of gas-powered leaf blowers, aligning with broader environmental goals.